intelia-agility/mlspecialisation/usecase2/README.md

     Most machine learning models can't handle categorical features directly.
 The categories must be encoded into numerical values.
 There are different ways of encoding:
     - one-hot encoding: treating every level of category as a new column.
 This is the most popular encoding method; however, it is not suitable for high-cardinal categories because it creates a large number of dimensions.
 When the number of dimensions is too large, the patterns among the data points get very weak.
 Eventually, the model will be unable to learn any information from the data.
 This is known as the curse of high dimensions.
-    - label encoding: represent every level of category with a unique integer.
+    - label encoding: represents every level of category with a unique integer.
 This method will not create a high-dimensional issue; however, the generated representative value may imply ordinal relationships with the target.
-    - hasing and binning: encode a large number of levels into a small number of buckets.
+    - hashing and binning: encode a large number of levels into a small number of buckets.
 These are only applicable in some special cases because, when merged together, the model can't distinguish each level's pattern.
     - target encoding: it uses the target statistical values at each level to represent the category.
 The most popular representative methods are the target mean and target median.
 This encoding method both avoided the high-dimension issue and overcame the problem of label encoding.
 It added the connection of how the category levels related to the target values.
 Therefore, it is a better choice in this case.

 ### 3.2.3.4 Preprocessing and the data pipeline